populationgenomics/talos/design_docs/Hail_Filter_and_Label.md

 ### USP - ACMG PM5

-The latest Category included into AIP is _CategoryDetailsPM5_, which is used to determine whether the ACMG/AMP 2015 variant interpretation framework evidence type is suitable.
+The latest Category included into Talos is _CategoryDetailsPM5_, which is used to determine whether the ACMG/AMP 2015 variant interpretation framework evidence type is suitable.
 This evidence is applied when a novel missense change creates a residue substitution at the same codon as a previously seen missense classified as Pathogenic in ClinVar.